 - Food Restrictions.
 Invisalign allows a user to eat whatever they would like and not make changes to their oral care practices, while braces restrict what the user can safely eat and require special maintenance and care.

 - Injury Risks.
 Invisalign aligners do not present any injury risks, while braces can lead to cuts and other injuries.

 - Visibility.
 Invisalign aligners are nearly impossible for others to notice, while braces are almost impossible to miss.

 How much does Invisalign cost?

-The cost for this treatment is similar to the cost for metal braces.
+The cost of this treatment is similar to the cost of metal braces.
 Costs can vary, depending on:

 - Insurance coverage.
 Most insurance plans cover Invisalign aligners the same way they cover metal braces.
 It is rare that insurance will cover Invisalign aligners for purely cosmetic reasons, but each case is different.

 - Length/complexity of treatment.
 With Invisalign, you get new clear aligners every couple of weeks, so the cost varies, depending on if your treatment requires more (or fewer) aligners.

 If you have any financial questions, please contact our office and we will be happy to discuss your insurance coverage or additional payment options available.Contact Platte Valley Dental Group

 Most teens and adult patients requiring mild to moderate orthodontic corrections can use Invisalign.
 This includes patients with teeth that are crooked and misaligned or teeth that feature noticeable spacing problems.
 Invisalign can even help patients with minor bite issues—however, not all orthodontic issues can be treated with Invisalign.
 More extensive problems will require additional treatment.